Be-MobileNV/fcd-endpoint-client/Golang/docs/DefaultApi.md

 > GetWs(ctx, optional)

-websocket to push fcd data to
+Your GET endpoint

-used to push fcd-data to endpoint
+used to push gps-positions to endpoint

 ### Required Parameters